-It's open enrollment on the Exchange.
+It's open enrollment time!
 Click Here to learn more.

 The Affordable Care Act considers dental coverage for children an “essential health benefit.”
 This means that in order for a health plan to be ACA compliant, it must include pediatric dental coverage or be available through a standalone plan.
 All of Guardian’s plans include the pediatric essential health benefit, and these services are covered without annual or lifetime limits when care is received in-network.